KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Colors-Article.md

 Color.keyboardDarkButtonForeground(for: context)
 ```

-When you use these colors, you don't have to check if the keyboard is in dark or light mode, which device that is currently used, etc.
+Using the contextual colors means that you don't have to check for light or dark mode, which device that is currently used, etc. It's recommended to use these instead of the raw values.